 Shale is run by the philosophy of opportunity.
 We hope to provide the opportunity for passionate undergraduates to publish their art in written or visual form.
 We maintain this philosophy when it comes to the composition of our staff.

 Shale is run by a volunteer staff, with potential turnover in each publication cycle.
 The majority of our staff members happen to be English majors interested in the editing and publication processes.
 To join staff, email firstname.lastname@example.org (“shaleuk” at “gmail” dot “com”) with relevant editing, design, or marketing experience.
-We are looking for freshmen and sophomores especially.
+Description of Jobs below--Lots of staff positions open!

 CONTACT: On Facebook under "Shale Literary Journal" and on Twitter as @ShaleJournal

 Job Descriptions Fall 2016--Applications due Sept, 2, 5 PM!

 - The Editor-in-Chief is responsible for coordinating the times and locations of all All-Staff Meetings, as well as setting the agenda and leading said meetings.